google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 [`ptr::copy`] is explicitly an *untyped* copy, and thus it will copy all bytes, including padding, and including initialized-ness, to the destination, regardless of the type `T`.

-Most other operations copying a type (for example, `*ptr` and `mem::transmute_copy`) will be typed, and will thus ignore padding and be UB if ever fed uninitialized memory in non-padding positions.
+Most other operations copying a type (for example, `*ptr` and `mem::transmute_copy`) will be typed, and will thus ignore padding and be UB if ever fed uninitialized memory in non-padding positions (assuming the type involved cares about initializedness).
 This also applies to `let x = y` and `mem::transmute`, however in those cases if the source data were uninitialized that would already have been UB.

 If you explicitly wish to work with uninitialized and partially-initialized types, [`MaybeUninit<T>`] is a useful abstraction since it can be constructed with no overhead and then written to in parts.
 It's also useful to e.g. refer to an uninitialized buffer with things like `&mut [MaybeUninit<u8>]`.